uicscribe/yonseiuicscribe/src/content/2020/06/2020-06-25-how-students-at-yonsei-university-are-helping-others-in-dealing-with-covid-19/index.md

 ---
-title: "How students at Yonsei University are helping others in dealing with COVID-19"
+title: "[COVID-19 Report] How students at Yonsei University are helping others in dealing with COVID-19"
 date: "2020-06-25"
 author: "Sukran Choi"
 category: "School"